 Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-Steamed to perfection in a simple parchment packet and topped with a savory, vegetable-packed soy sauce, this Cantonese halibut is a satisfying Asian-inspired meatless meal that’s perfect for anyone celebrating Lent or looking to add more healthy white fish into their diet.
+Steamed to perfection in a simple parchment packet and topped with a savory, vegetable-packed soy sauce, this Cantonese halibut is a satisfying Asian-inspired fish feast that’s perfect for anyone celebrating Lent or looking to add more healthy white fish into their diet.

 - Cook time: